K07H/SteadyAimV2/README.md

 ## Install
 ### If you already have ModAPI installed:
 Copy the .mod file inside directory "__[...]/modapi/mods/GH/__".
-Then launch __ModAPI.exe__, select "SteadyAim v2" in the left menu and click "Launch the game".
+Then launch __ModAPI.exe__, select "Steady Aim V2" in the left menu and click "Launch the game".

 ### If you don't have ModAPI yet:
 Go to [https://modapi.survivetheforest.net/game/GH/](https://modapi.survivetheforest.net/game/GH/), check "SteadyAim v2" from the mods list and hit "Download".
-Then extract the archive, launch __ModAPI.exe__, select "SteadyAim v2" in the left menu and click "Launch the game".
+Then extract the archive, launch __ModAPI.exe__, select "Steady Aim V2" in the left menu and click "Launch the game".

 ----